About Newspaper Licensing Ireland

 Why do I need a licence from NLI?

-But I thought newspaper and magazine content is in the public domain?
+Is the newspaper and magazine content in the public domain?

 It is in the public domain, however it is still under copyright .
 The publishers who invested in the creation of newspaper or magazine content have the right to (a) commercially benefit from their work and (b) control how that work is used, so you may not copy and distribute their content without permission.
 That permission comes in the form of a licence from NLI.